 You can use any ground meat you like in this stuffed pepper recipe.
 You can use ground beef, ground bison, ground pork, or ground chicken meat.

 For this recipe, you do not have to brown the meat before stuffing the peppers.
 In fact, the flavors all blend while cooking together and it is much better if you cook the meat inside the bell peppers.

 I am all for easy.
 Blanching involved dropping the peppers into boiling water and that is an extra step that is not needed for this recipe.

 If you want a little spicer twist, why not try this recipe as in this stuffed poblano peppers recipe?

 Here are some of our family's favorite gluten free dinner recipes.

 - This homemade Gluten Free Fried Chicken recipe is one of the most popular on the blog, and for good reason because it is crisp and delicious.

 - This mild Gluten Free Curried Chicken Pot Pie is a big hit for dinner.

-- 1 pound ground organic turkey, breast meat is leanest
+- 1 pound ground turkey breast meat is leanest

 - 4 bell peppers top and seeds removed